 - Create and promote content

-- SEO strategist
+- SEO strategy

 Manage all social media channels

-If you’re looking for a tool to take care of everything (and we mean everything) social media-related then Hootsuite is a game-changer for Content Marketing Managers.
-Begin by monitoring key topics and analysing your performance on each social channel, create advertising campaigns and follow their success, engage with your followers in one simple location and create, curate and publish content.
+If you’re looking for a tool to take care of everything (and we mean everything) social media-related then Hootsuite is a game-changer.
+Begin by monitoring key topics and analyzing your performance on each social channel.
+Then create advertising campaigns and follow their success.
+Plus, engage with your followers in one location and create, curate and publish content.

-Collaboration is easy, with all marketing communications and files located in the same place.
+Collaboration is easy, with all marketing communications and files located in one place.
 You can also create summaries and reports to highlight areas that require a little more effort.
-Essentially, it allows you to have an overview of all social media strategies and campaigns, so you don’t miss a thing!
+Essentially, it allows you to have an overview of all social media strategies and campaigns, so you don’t miss a thing.

-Research and analyse competitors
+Research and analyze competitors

-Feedly is a really handy tool to visualise and curate the best content for topics and categories relevant to your industry and brand.
+Feedly is a really handy tool to visualize and curate the best content for topics and categories relevant to your industry.
 It can help you to find content from reputable sources and gather inspiration for producing your own.

 Plan and execute a content calendar

-Top tip: if you are managing a content team, using ‘Skitch’ (by Evernote) makes editing and reporting back to them a breeze.
+If you’re managing a content team, using ‘Skitch’ (by Evernote) makes editing and reporting back to them a breeze.

-You can integrate your favourite tools to customise your experience eg. Bitly for link shortening.
-Out-with social networks, you can even add in things like email marketing to your CoSchedule hub.
-The platform can also increase your productivity by analysing social network and campaign insights and if you’re head of a team, you can keep tabs on your co-workers’ performance in an automated group or individual reports.
+You can integrate your favourite tools to customize your experience (like Bitly for link shortening.)
+You can even add email marketing to your CoSchedule hub.
+The platform can also increase your productivity by analyzing social network and campaign insights.
+Plus, if you’re head of a team, you can keep tabs on your co-workers’ performance in automated group or individual reports.